Why Don't Americans Use Bidets?

 Are Bidets Worth It?

-Before advances in bidet technology, bidets were a tough sell in America because there typically weren't pipes in the walls to install them.
+Before advances in bidet technology (such as higher water pressure), they were a tough sell in America because typically there weren't pipes in the walls to install them.

 In the 1960s, one of the best bidets ever was invented by an American, Arnold Cohen, aka "Mr. Bidet."
 When he started selling his new creation in the US, he found 99% of Americans had never heard or seen a bidet, which made selling them a difficult proposition.

-Today there multiple ways to get a bidet in your bathroom.
-You can buy bidets that attach to your toilet.
-People even walk around with their own bottle bidets, which...is a little bizarre.
+Today there are multiple ways to get bidet attachments in your bathroom.
+You can buy bidets that attach to your toilet seat or toilet bowl.
+Some high-tech bidets come with a remote control to adjust the water temperature.
+People even walk around with their own handheld bidets, which...is a little bizarre.

-And while a bidet may feel refreshing on your butthole, there's no evidence that they actually do a better job of cleaning your ass than wipes.
+And while a bidet may feel refreshing on your butthole, there's no evidence that they actually do a better job of cleaning your ass than wiping.